Skip to main content

 Need to contact the State Board of Accountancy?

-Many state employees are working remotely and do not have access to answer their calls in real time.
+Many state employees work remotely and do not have access to answer their calls in real time.
 We have been advised by the State Board of Accountancy/Department of Consumer Protection that the best and most efficient way to reach them is via email.
 They have developed several specialized email addresses to route your inquiry to the correct person as quickly as possible:

 How does the CTCPA work with the State Board?